 7. Vermont Farm Women’s Fund

-Vermont Farm Women’s Fund provides support for women farmers in the development of their farming businesses.
+Vermont Farm Women’s Fund provides farming grants for women farmers in the development of their farming businesses.
 The foundation awards scholarships to women farmers who want to improve their farms through education or training.
 Students can use these scholarships to cover the cost of learning events, courses, and classes.
 A scholarship cannot cover more than $150 or 75% of the course or conference fees.
 The application process requires applicants to submit basic contact information while answering questions regarding their farming experience, income, financial goals, and educational goals.
 You can find more information at “uvm.edu/~vfwf”.

 8. FruitGuys Community Fund